Our Impact

 Early Childhood Initiative

 Founded in 2006, the Lynch Foundation's Early Education Initiative provides families access to affordable, high-quality early education, increases enrollment and revenue, and develops talented, diverse early childhood educators across our partner schools within the Archdiocese of Boston.
 The program has five key pillars, which include planning support for program expansion and redesign; high-quality and developmentally appropriate curricula and furniture; summer institute and professional development for leaders across the initiative; one-on-one coaching for classroom teachers; and access to scholarships for teachers to earn bachelor’s and master’s degrees with a commitment to remain within the initiative for two years upon graduation.
-The initiative has grown to serve 20 schools with over 120 classrooms serving nearly 2,000 students from ages three months to five years old.
+The initiative has grown to serve 26 schools with over 140 classrooms serving nearly 2,200 students from ages three months to five years old.
+The Foundation is already working with three new schools to join the initiative in the 2025-2026 school year.

 Step-by-Step Guide Overview of Program and Impact